 Identify the Real Problem

 Problem solving works best if you solve the right problem.
-But it’s easy to focus your efforts on solving the wrong problem.
-And this is easy enough to do.
+But it’s easy to focus your efforts on solving the wrong problem. .

 If you don’t step back and think things through (ah, the value of reflection and getting other opinions!), you may wind up treating the symptoms rather than the true underlying problem.